eigenP/kymograph-py/README.md

 # kymograph-py
-Utility code to generate kymorgraph plots from nD images, compatible with napari
+Utility code to generate kymograph plots from nD images, compatible with napari